sophiakhan/w4d3-drawing/README.md

 "The result is that JavaScript’s object system has a confusing split personality, which means that JavaScript developers need to know a bit about both prototypes and classes."

+Learning both prototypes and classes can seem redundant, but both (or a combination of both) will show up when on the job.